 What is FASD?

-While FASD is a spectrum disorder so every person with FASD is unique and individualized, there are some common characteristics which may exist.
-The CanFASD database shows that only 14% of individuals with FASD will have all the physical characteristics listed and are usually invisible to the general public.
+FASD is a spectrum disorder, which means each person with FASD is unique.
+Some common characteristics may still be present.
+Data from the CanFASD database shows that only 14% of people with FASD have all listed physical features, and most are not visible to the public.

 • Learning